Natewhit205/Progression-App/README.md

-# flutter_music_application
+# Progression

-A new Flutter project.
+A music harmonisation tool to assist in composition.

 ## Getting Started